Originally Published: February 21, 1997 - Last Updated / Reviewed On: May 26, 2015

 - Loss of consciousness that last for more than 30 seconds

 Anyone who has had a concussion in the past is more susceptible to getting another concussion — even from a less forceful head injury.
 It's especially important to get the OK from a health care provider before jumping back into an activity where a second head bump could occur.
 If someone with a concussion too hastily returns to contact sports or activities, a second concussion can result in second impact syndrome — a potentially fatal condition.
 Second impact syndrome is when another blow to the head (even a minor one) results in the brain losing its ability to control its own blood flow, which may result in rapid and potentially fatal brain swelling.

 If you’re recovering at home from a mild concussion, make getting plenty of rest a priority.
 You may want to ice your head where the contact occurred, and you can also take over-the-counter pain relievers like acetaminophen.
 Avoid ibuprofen or aspirin as they may increase the risk of bleeding.
 Protect your head by not participating in any vigorous or contact activities or ones that require a lot of mental concentration until your health care provider gives you the A-OK.

 The take home message here is that concussions should not be taken lightly.
 Proper medical care (if required) and enough rest are essential for recovery.
-If you’re a student at Columbia, you can make an appointment with Medical Services (Morningside) or the Student Health Service (CUMC) if you think there's a chance that you've had a concussion.
-(If you're not at Columbia, schedule a visit with your health care provider right away.)
+If you think there's a chance that you've had a concussion, schedule a visit with your health care provider right away.
 And remember; be careful with your head because it's the only one you've got!